Fright Night Part 2: Production

 After the critical and financial success of Fright Night, producer Herb Jaffe retained the screen rights to the characters and pushed for a sequel to be made.
 Although he was unhappy that the budget was drastically slashed, original director Tom Holland was interested, but Chris Sarandon and he were both tied up making Child's Play, and could not commit to the film, though new director Tommy Lee Wallace sought out Holland for advice and Sarandon visited the set while they were shooting.

 The original script featured the characters Evil Ed and Charley's girlfriend Amy.
 Stephen Geoffreys turned down the role due to disliking the script and being offered the lead in 976-EVIL, which was scheduled to shoot at the same time.
 Amanda Bearse was busy with her television sitcom series Married... with Children, so a new girlfriend, Alex (portrayed by Traci Lind), was written for Charley.
 In the end, only Ragsdale and McDowall reprised their roles, and a new set of villains was devised.

 Release

 Box office

 Shortly before filming began, the producers of the film sold foreign distribution rights to Tri-Star Pictures, the sister studio of Columbia Pictures, the studio that released the original film.
 The film was first released in Australia by Tri-Star, where its box office was modest, grossing $102,380 in its opening week.
 Unlike the first film, the sequel saw a very limited release in the US by distributor New Century/Vista.
 The film was only released on 148 screens and brought in only $548,231 on its opening weekend.
 Its domestic gross was $2,983,784.

 Critical reception

-Unlike its predecessor, Fright Night Part 2 received negative reviews, currently holding a 31% on review aggregator website Rotten Tomatoes based on 13 reviews.
+Unlike its predecessor, Fright Night Part 2 received lukewarm reviews, currently holding a 43% on review aggregator website Rotten Tomatoes based on 23 reviews.